bl0nd/chive/README.md

 vim
 ```

 This creates two targets: `vim` and `alacritty`.

-However, we've already made a mistake!
-Recall that targets are aliases for
-files.
-But notice that we never actually provided any file paths for either of
+But notice that we never
+actually provided file paths for either of our targets.
+Consequently, Chive
-our targets!
-Consequently, Chive simply ignores the `vim` and `alacritty`
+will simply ignore these empty `vim` and `alacritty`.
-targets.
-After all, how can Chive operate on Vim's configuration file if it
-doesn't know where it is?

-To fix this, simply pass in your file paths to Chive's `STDIN`:
+To fix this, simply pass in the file paths to Chive's `STDIN`:

 ```console
 $ chive -t vim <<< ~/.vimrc